Estimated reading time: 5 minutes

 4. Support Your Partner’s Independence

-You can also advocate for them by supporting of their life purpose.
+You can also advocate for them by supporting their dreams and hopes.
 This is part of living fully and being true to yourselves.
 Being supportive of each other’s projects can lead to interactions that are enjoyable, helpful and beneficial.
 Your partner may also have meaningful and nurturing relationships with their own family and friends.
-Acknowledge that they might want private time with these people.
+Acknowledge that they might want private time with these people, even during the holidays.
 You don’t always have to be together.

 5. Enjoy Special Time Together